BRIC uses Magnetic Resonance Spectroscopic (MRS) to collect data used to estimate temperature on a voxel by voxel basis.

 Researching activity measuring coolness in brain tissues:

-Members of the BRIC team have also been keen to work alongside the Brain Cooling team, to assess whether reducing the temperature of injured brain tissue can help protect it from further damage.
+Members of the EIF WGH team have also been keen to work alongside the Brain Cooling team, to assess whether reducing the temperature of injured brain tissue can help protect it from further damage.
 Prof Macleod is leading a trial testing a new device, Brain Cool Dignicap.
 This is a silicon cap and neck collar with fluid channels of cooling fluid which lowers the scalp temperature and blood in the neck (Fig 3).
 This is already a technique well established for the prevention of chemotherapy induces hair loss.
 As therapeutic hypothermia is a promising treatment for stroke and traumatic brain injury, this trial hopes to be able to cool deeper brain tissue in awake volunteers.
 If successful this could potentially lead to brain-cooling treatment being available in ambulances.

 Above: Cooling cap and neck collar on a volunteer.